Atef-Magdy/Machine-Learning-Projects/README.md

 ## Acknowledgements

 - I would like to thank professor Andrew Ng and the crew of the Stanford Machine Learning class on Coursera for such an awesome class.

-- Some of the material used, especially the code for submitting assignments for grading is based on [`mstampfer`'s](https://github.com/mstampfer/Coursera-Stanford-ML-Python) python implementation of the assignments.